vacp2p/rfc/content/docs/rfcs/75/README.md

         int64 down = 10;              // Reference to the child node
     }

-    // Request message for GetRootAtHeight
+    // Request message for GetRoot
-    message ExchangeRootAtHeightRequest {
+    message ExchangeRootRequest {
-        Node root = 1;    // The root node of the Prolly tree int32 height = 1;  // The desired height
+        Node root = 1;    // The root node of the Prolly tree }
-    }

     // Response message for GetRoot RPC
-    message ExchangeRootAtHeightResponse {
+    message ExchangeRootResponse {
-        Node root = 1;  // The root node of the Prolly tree
+        Node root = 1;  // The root node of the Prolly tree, same height as requested root
         // Add additional fields if necessary, e.g., a status message or an error code.
     }